 Hooked for life – by Bruce Kania

 Fish Fry Lake may be the best fishing hole in Montana…at least for kids!
 The lake is only 6.5 acres, but the water’s invitingly clear and it is extremely easy to catch yellow perch, crappie and bluegills.
 Even some Yellowstone Cutthroat trout happen here…which may be their easternmost extension.
+It’s easy to get hooked for life here.
 Fish grow fast in this lake at Floating Island International’s headquarters 25 miles from Billings, Montana.
 Fish Fry Lake is a test site for BioHaven® floating islands as well as other embodiments of BioHaven technology.

 The Thrill of the First Catch